Lying on the streets of Paris for 9 hours, well-known Swiss photographer freezes to death, friend denounces “indifferent murder” | Blog post

 It is winter in Paris at the moment, and Robert spent too much time outdoors, and unfortunately passed away, the doctor diagnosed as “hypothermia”.

 After the incident came to light, his friend, French journalist Michel Mompontet, was deeply saddened.
-Montbont angrily denounced France’s indifference: “During those nine hours, no passerby stopped to look at him, no one thought about why he was lying there…”
+Montbont angrily denounced France’s indifference: “During those nine hours, no passerby stopped to look at him, no one thought regarding why he was lying there…”

 Montbont’s anger is not without reason.
 The place where Robert fell is located between the Place de la Repubblica and the shopping center in Paris, which is the city center.